 However, recent developments have made this frozen cemetery a more urgent issue.
 With global warming and as the earth warms, many locations that were once completely hidden by snow are becoming visible.

-As the snow melts in the summer months and long-buried bodies that might not be in great condition are revealed, climbers claim that dismal discoveries on the peak are becoming more frequent.
+As the snow melts in the summer months, long-buried bodies that might not be in great condition are revealed.
+Climbers claim that dismal discoveries on the peak are becoming more frequent.

 Because of this, Nepal and China are considering taking action.
-The tourist ministry of Nepal has gathered the names of long-missing climbers and dispatched volunteers up the mountain to collect garbage and bodies.
+The tourist ministry of Nepal has gathered the names of long-missing climbers and dispatched volunteers to collect garbage and bodies.
 However, doing so is still dangerous and only occasionally undertaken.

 Climbers and Locals Calling for Action